bdoguin/full-stack-nanodegree-vm/vagrant/tournament/README.md

 6 players with 1 win (1 point)
 2 players with no wins (0 points)

 For the fourth (and in this case final) round, the process repeats, and players are matched with others in their scoring group.
-Note that there are only 2 players who have won all of their games so far – they will be matched against each other for the "championship" game.
-After the final round, we’ll have something that looks like this:
+Note that there are only 2 players who have won all of their games so far ï¿½ they will be matched against each other for the "championship" game.
+After the final round, weï¿½ll have something that looks like this:
-1 player with 4 points – the winner!
+1 player with 4 points ï¿½ the winner!
-4 players with 3 points – tied for second place
+4 players with 3 points ï¿½ tied for second place
 6 players with 2 points
 4 players with 1 point
 1 player with 0 points